Search versus Search for Collapsing Electoral Control Types: Results

 \item Hemaspaandra, Hemaspaandra, and Rothe~\cite{hem-hem-rot:j:destructive-control} show that $\approvalccrpcteuw \in \p$ and their construction detects whether a solution exists and explicitly constructs a solution in polynomial time when a solution exists.

-\item Our algorithm, which is a modified version of one of Hemaspaandra, Hemaspaandra, and Rothe~\cite{hem-hem-rot:j:destructive-control}, proceeds as follows: On input $(C, V, p)$, for each $a \in C$, let $y_a$ be the number of votes in $V$ that approve $a$ and let $Y = \max\{y_a \condition a \in C\}$.
+\item The algorithm of Hemaspaandra, Hemaspaandra, and Rothe~\cite{hem-hem-rot:j:destructive-control} drawn on in the previous part is for the UW model and, not surprisingly, does not solve the NUW case.
+We now give a modification of that algorithm, and our modified version in fact does, for the NUW case this part is about, construct a solution in polynomial time when a solution exists.
+Our algorithm proceeds as follows: On input $(C, V, p)$, for each $a \in C$, let $y_a$ be the number of votes in $V$ that approve $a$ and let $Y = \max\{y_a \condition a \in C\}$.
 If $y_p \neq Y$ and $\| \{a \in C\condition y_a = Y\}\| = 1$, then output $\perp$.
 Otherwise, output $(\{p\}, C-\{p\})$.
 Why does $(\{p\}, C-\{p\})$ work?
 Note that in this ``otherwise'' case, we have that either (a)~$y_p = Y$ or (b)~$\| \{a \in C\condition y_a = Y\}\| \geq 2$.
 If (a)~holds, then the partition $(\{p\}, C-\{p\})$ makes $p$ a winner in the final round, since $p$ will uniquely win and move forward from its subelection, and no candidate has more approvals than $p$ so even if a candidate moves forward from the other subelection it cannot prevent $p$ from being a final-round winner.
 If~(a)~fails and~(b)~holds, then the partition $(\{p\}, C-\{p\})$ will make $p$ a winner (indeed, a unique winner) in the final round, since in the other subelection there will be at least two candidates that are approved by $Y$ votes, so they tie as winners of that subelection and are eliminated; thus no candidates will move forward from that first-round election.
 [1]